Micro air vehicle

-A micro air vehicle (MAV), or micro aerial vehicle, is a class of miniature UAVs that has a size restriction and may be autonomous.
-Modern craft can be as small as 5 centimeters.
-Development is driven by commercial, research, government, and military purposes; with insect-sized aircraft reportedly expected in the future.
-The small craft allows remote observation of hazardous environments inaccessible to ground vehicles.
-MAVs have been built for hobby purposes, such as aerial robotics contests and aerial photography.
+A micro air vehicle (MAV), or micro aerial vehicle, is a class of man-portable miniature UAVs whose size enables them to be used in low-altitude, close-in support operations.
+Modern MAVs can be as small as 5 centimeters - compare Nano Air Vehicle.
+Development is driven by commercial, research, government, and military organizations; with insect-sized aircraft reportedly expected in the future.

+The small craft allow remote observation of hazardous environments or of areas inaccessible to ground vehicles.
+Hobbyists have designed MAVs for applications such as aerial robotics contests and aerial photography.

+MAVs can offer autonomous modes of flight.

 Practical implementations

 In 2008, the TU Delft University in the Netherlands developed the smallest ornithopter fitted with a camera, the DelFly Micro, the third version of the DelFly project that started in 2005.
 This version measures 10 centimeters and weighs 3 grams, slightly larger (and noisier) than the dragonfly on which it was modeled.
 The importance of the camera lies in remote control when the DelFly is out of sight.
 However, this version has not yet been successfully tested outside, although it performs well indoors.
 Researcher David Lentink of Wageningen University, who participated in the development of previous models, DelFly I and DelFly II, says it will take at least half a century to mimic the capabilities of insects, with their low energy consumption and multitude of sensors—not only eyes, but gyroscopes, wind sensors, and much more.
 He says fly-size ornithopters should be possible, provided the tail is well designed.
 Rick Ruijsink of TU Delft cites battery weight as the biggest problem; the lithium-ion battery in the DelFly micro, at one gram, constitutes a third of the weight.
 Luckily, developments in this area are still going very fast, due to the demand in various other commercial fields.

 Ruijsink says the purpose of these crafts is to understand insect flight and to provide practical uses, such as flying through cracks in concrete to search for earthquake victims or exploring radioactivity-contaminated buildings.
 Spy agencies and the military also see potential for such small vehicles as spies and scouts.